NKkrisz/Steam-Deck-Guide/README.md

 - Get a list of all stock SSDs used in Steam Decks
 - Add other places to get / details about replacement parts (eg. trigger springs, USB-C port)
 - Add information about various backplate mod differences (extra holes, heatsinks, RGB etc...)
+- Add more information about "Engineering Sample 34" from Bringus Studio's video